wences-sanchez/Knowledge-Base/pages/The bits and bytes of Computer Networking.md

 					- the host ID
 				- In the example of IBM having all the IPs which start with 9,
 					- ![image.png](../assets/image_1662200766911_0.png)
-			- Talk about the CIDR and give examples: #flashcard collapsed:: true
+			- Talk about the IP classes and give examples: #flashcard collapsed:: true
 				- The Address class system is a way of defining how the glogal IP address space is split up.
 Its types:
 					- Class A: